deyanslavkov/revius/docs/architecture.md

 2. The OS, architecture, and any other environment shouldn't matter.
 3. Console output should be informative and nicely formatted.
 4. The individual functions must be generally short and modular.
+5. For every new function implemented, add a docstring outlining everything needed to be known about the function that is not immediately obvious.
+Keep them short though, just not missing important details.
-5. Important: While developing something (especially commands and core) feel free to create new things in db, fs, utils, cli, core as needed, so that the separation of concerns is strong.
+6. Important: While developing something (especially commands and core) feel free to create new things in db, fs, utils, cli, core as needed, so that the separation of concerns is strong.
 If part of the logic can be extracted and reused, it probably should.

 ## Repository lifecycle